-- · Simply and safely clean with fresh warm water and a paper towel or soft cloth. - Frequent dusting of mirrors will help prior to using warm water to cleanse. - Keep your mirrors dry especially after a hot shower / tub soak.
-Use your bathroom fans to help dry off exhaust moisture in your bathrooms. - Do not use dirty or gritty cloths, emery cloths or scrapers, which can scratch the mirror's surface. - Avoid using heavy-duty cleaning solutions that may contain abrasives and/or alkali.
-Also, stay away from cleaners that contain ammonia, chlorine bleach, or any strong chemicals. - If you want to use a cleaner, do not spray or apply it directly to the mirror.
+- Simply and safely clean with fresh warm water and a paper towel or soft rag. - Frequent dusting of mirrors will help prior to using warm water to cleanse. - Keep your mirrors dry especially after a hot shower / tub soak.
+Use your bathroom fans to help dry off exhaust moisture in your bathrooms. - Do not use dirty or gritty rags, emery cloths or scrapers, which can scratch the mirror's surface. - Avoid using heavy-duty cleaning solutions that may contain abrasives and/or alkali.
+Also, stay away from cleaners that contain ammonia, chlorine bleach, or any strong chemicals. - · If you want to use a cleaner, do not spray or apply it directly to the mirror.
 Most cleaners will run down the glass and go through the seams and edges - damaging the mirror backing.
 Either spray the cleaning agent to a clean cloth or dilute it first with some water before applying it to the mirror's surface.

-SHOWER GLASS DOORS & PANELS
+SHOWER GLASS DOORS

 Andrin installs both framed and frameless glass shower doors as an aesthetic and functional feature in your bathrooms.
-To maintain these doors, please follow these guidelines:
+To maintain these doors, please follow our guidelines:

-- Use a squeegee to swipe away water and residue from the door and then wipe it down with a dry cloth or microfiber cloth each time. - Complete your routine with a quick spray of daily cleaner and keep doors open and run the fan to promote air circulation and remove moisture from the bathroom. - If soap scum and hard-water stains accumulate, consider these tips: - Ingredients in most varieties of bar soap promote the build-up of soap scum.
-Switching to a liquid body wash can reduce the amount of hazy film.
+- Use a squeegee to swipe away water and residue from the door and then wipe it down with a dry cloth or microfiber cloth each time. - Complete your routine with a quick spray of daily cleaner and keep doors open to promote air circulation. - If soap scum and hard-water stains accumulate. consider these tips: - Ingredients in most varieties of bar soap promote the build-up of soap scum.
+Switching to a liquid body wash can reduce the amount of hazy film. - Installing a water softener will reduce the mineral levels that cause hard-water stains.